lkodinsson/MARS/Fantasy/Archetypes.md

 ## Fighter

 No matter the reason, either to defend the weak, for honor, for glory, or for revenge, fighters are skilled in the arts of combat and warfare.
 Through the use of various combat maneuvers, fighters are vital to winning various conflicts of physical prowess.
-Although fighters are primarily combatants, they are also often skilled in the application of medicine, and voices of diplomacy.
+Although fighters are primarily combatants, they are also often skilled in the application of medicine and diplomacy.

 **Skills** Athletics (r6), Charisma (r4), Medicine (r6), Finesse, Martial, or Ranged (r8), Stealth or Perception (r4)
 **Maneuvers** Fighters start with two maneuvers.